Office of Student Rights & Responsibilities

-The Office of Student Rights and Responsibilities (formerly Judicial Affairs) seeks to educate students about the consequences of their behavior by holding them accountable for the choices that they make.
+The Office of Student Rights & Responsibilities (formerly Judicial Affairs) seeks to educate students about the consequences of their behavior by holding them accountable for the choices they make.
 The Office also seeks to encourage community development by implementing preventive programming and addressing violations of community standards and college policies.

 The judicial system at SUNY Delhi is educational and progressive.
 We use education to provide students with an understanding of the consequences of their choices and behaviors.
 Often, educational sanctions are implemented to help students learn from their behavior in order to make better decisions in the future.
 The educational sanctions include workshops, community service, judicial educator modules, and counseling, among others.